Brussels: Architecture

-Art Deco structures in Brussels include the Résidence Palace (1927) (now part of the Europa building), the Centre for Fine Arts (1928), the Villa Empain (1934), the Town Hall of Forest (1938), and the Flagey Building (formerly known as the Maison de la Radio) on the Place Eugène Flagey/Eugène Flageyplein (1938) in Ixelles.
+Art Deco structures in Brussels include the Résidence Palace (1927) (now part of the Europa building), the Centre for Fine Arts (1928), the Villa Empain (1934), the Town Hall of Forest (1938), and the Flagey Building (also known as the Radio House) on the Place Eugène Flagey/Eugène Flageyplein (1938) in Ixelles.
 Some religious buildings from the interwar era were also constructed in that style, such as the Church of St. John the Baptist (1932) in Molenbeek and the Church of St. Augustine (1935) in Forest.
 Completed only in 1969, and combining Art Deco with neo-Byzantine elements, the Basilica of the Sacred Heart in Koekelberg is one of the largest churches by area in the world, and its cupola provides a panoramic view of Brussels and its outskirts.
 Another example are the exhibition halls of the Centenary Palace, built for the 1935 World's Fair on the Heysel/Heizel Plateau in northern Brussels, home to the Brussels Exhibition Centre (Brussels Expo).

-The Atomium is a symbolic 103 m modernist structure, located on the Heysel Plateau, which was originally built for the 1958 World's Fair (Expo '58).
+The Atomium is a symbolic 103 m modernist structure, located on the Heysel Plateau, which was originally built for the 1958 World's Fair (Expo 58).
 It consists of nine steel spheres connected by tubes, and forms a model of an iron crystal (specifically, a unit cell), magnified 165 billion times.
 The architect André Waterkeyn devoted the building to science.
 It is now considered a landmark of Brussels.
 Next to the Atomium, is Mini-Europe miniature park, with 1:25 scale maquettes of famous buildings from across Europe.

 Since the second half of the 20th century, modern office towers have been built in Brussels (Madou Tower, Rogier Tower, Proximus Towers, Finance Tower, the World Trade Center, among others).
 There are some thirty towers, mostly concentrated in the city's main business district: the Northern Quarter (also called Little Manhattan), near Brussels-North railway station.
 The South Tower, standing adjacent to Brussels-South railway station, is the tallest building in Belgium, at 148 m.
-Along the North–South connection, is the State Administrative City, an administrative complex in the International Style.
+Along the North–South connection, is the State Administrative Centre, an administrative complex in the International Style.
 The postmodern buildings of the Espace Léopold complete the picture.